Francisco Conceição

-Francisco "Chico" Fernandes da Conceição (/pt/; born 14 December 2002) is a Portuguese professional footballer who plays as a right winger for Serie A club Juventus and the Portugal national team.
+Francisco "Chico" Fernandes da Conceição (/pt/; born 14 December 2002) is a Portuguese professional footballer who plays as a right winger for club Juventus and the Portugal national team.

 Coming through Porto's youth system, Conceição was promoted to the first-team in 2021, winning a domestic double of the Primeira Liga and Taça de Portugal in 2022.
-In July 2022, he moved to Eredivise side Ajax, before returning to Porto in September 2023, on an initial one-year loan deal which was made permanent at the end of the season.
+In July 2022, he moved to Eredivisie side Ajax, before returning to Porto in September 2023, on an initial one-year loan deal which was made permanent at the end of the season.
 He joined Juventus in August 2024 on an initial one-year loan deal which was made permanent at the end of the season.

 Conceição is a former Portugal youth international, representing his country at various youth levels, being part of under-21 teams that finished as runners-up in the 2021 European Under-21 Championship.
-He made his senior international debut in 2024, representing Portugal at the UEFA Euro 2024.
-He won the UEFA Nations League in 2025.
+He made his senior international debut in 2024, representing Portugal at UEFA Euro 2024 and the 2026 FIFA World Cup.
+He was also part of the squad that won the UEFA Nations League in 2025.